DavidKosf/GraderPlus/README.md

 # Matlab-Grader-Framework
 This is a collection of standalone functions that can be integrated into MATLAB®-Grader tasks to improve the writing of test code.
-It allows for more diverse tests, easier test creation and more freedom while solving.
+It allows for more diverse tests, easier test creation and more empowers the task creator to give the students more freedom in their solutions.
-Please keep in mind that this library was created "as needed".
-It is not guranteed to be bug free.
+Please keep in mind that this library is provided "as is" without warranty of any kind.

-If you are missing something or have ideas for stuff to improve, get in touch, write an [eMail](mailto:david.kosfelder@tu-dortmund.de).
+If you are missing something or have ideas for improvements, get in touch, write an [eMail](mailto:david.kosfelder@tu-dortmund.de).

 ## Overview
 * [General information](#general-information)